-Subsurface soils were investigated by excavating two test pits at representative locations within the property boundary.
-The approximate locations of the test pits is illustrated on the Geotechnical & Geology Map (Figure A-2 in Appendix A).
+Subsurface soils were investigated by excavating one test pit at a central location within the property boundary.
+The approximate location of the test pit is illustrated on the Geotechnical &

+Geology Map (Figure A-2 in Appendix A).
 The soil types were visually logged at the time of our field work in general accordance with the Unified Soil Classification System (USCS).
-Soil classifications and descriptions are included on the test pit logs, Figure A-4 and Figure A-5 in Appendix A. A key to USCS symbols and terminology is included as Figure A-6, and a key to physical rock properties is included as Figure A-7.
+Soil classifications and descriptions are included on the test pit log, Figure A-3 in Appendix A. A key to USCS symbols and terminology is included as Figure A-4, and a key to physical rock properties is included as Figure A-5.